Safi-Dev/blackjack-sim-v2/README.md

 - [x] Add total score counter | 9/3/2024
 - [x] Improve program efficiency/runtime | Improved by 90% | 9/3/2024
 - [ ] Write an AI program which utilises the total score value to find optimal parameters for best blackjack winnings
+- [ ] Edit the AI program in order for it learn card counting

 ## The Rules
 To keep the code relatively simple, a lot of the rules are hard-coded.
 This simulator assumes: